Rescue and

 There is always a lot involved in rescuing and taking in an animal.
 All the paperwork has to be in order, suitable transportation has to be arranged and for larger animals a veterinarian has to be present to anesthetize them.
 If all this is in order, it is time for departure to AAP and step 2 can begin: rehabilitation and resocialization.

-Questions & answers - Rescue and shelter
+Questions & answers - Rescue and rehabilitation

 You can report animal suffering directly at AAP, read more about that on this page.